Fresh off completing the 2021 Minor League Baseball season, here is my updated ranking of top Marlins prospects.

 This Top 30 is divided into six tiers, plus a seventh tier of just-misses.
 Prospects within the same tier are largely interchangeable, which means when considering their ceiling, floor, injury risk, position, room for development, ability to adjust and intangibles, I expect them to have similar career value.
 As of October 11, the gaps between Tiers II and III and Tiers IV and V are particularly significant.

 Local and national experts help shape my evaluations of these up-and-coming players.
 I encourage you to check out their own Marlins prospect lists:

 - Fish On The Farm (Alex Carver and Daniel De Vivo)

 - Prospects Live

 - Baseball America ($)

-Next to each player’s name, I put their current level of competition in parentheses.
-Those with an asterisk (*) are either on the Marlins 40-man roster or would be if not for injury/illness.
+Next to each player’s name, I put the level of competition where they finished the 2021 season in parentheses.
+Those with an asterisk (*) are on the Marlins 40-man roster or will be once reinstated from the 60-day injured list.

 4) SS Kahlil Watson (Rk FCL) | previously ranked 4th

-Pérez is striking out more than one-third of all opponents.
-You’d assume that the projectable 6-foot-8 teenager is raw and volatile...and you’d be wrong.
-The Dominican right-hander would become the youngest major league pitcher in Marlins history if recalled before the end of the 2023 season.
+You’d be hard-pressed to find another pitcher in affiliated ball whose stock soared as much as Pérez’s in 2021.
+Despite his inexperience, the Dominican right-hander struck out 35.4% of his opponents while working exclusively in a starting role.
+You’d assume that the projectable, 6-foot-8 teenager is raw and volatile...and you’d be wrong.
+Pérez would become the youngest major league pitcher in Marlins history if recalled before the end of the 2023 season.

 Eury Pérez records his 100th strikeout of the season pic.twitter.com/hZGRBCwxd8— Fish Stripes Prospects Coverage (@FishProspects) September 4, 2021